 If you feel that surgery is your only option for effective treatment, there is another way.
 The Discseel® Procedure is a non-invasive, non-surgical procedure that is shown to be effective in treating back and neck pain related to herniated discs, degenerative disc disease, chronic low back pain, and sciatica.

-This fibrin is then introduced into damaged spinal discs in your lumbar or cervical spine.
+Fibrin is then introduced into damaged spinal discs in your lumbar or cervical spine.
 It seals the disc and promotes the tissue in the disc to grow and heal the torn spinal discs.
 This can prevent further pain from developing in the future, by encouraging spinal discs to heal themselves.

 The Discseel® Procedure generally takes less than an hour and allows patients to be up and walking within the same day.